jsbattig/csharp-com-server-example/README.md

 *************************

-The things to do to make any .NET class library operate as COM Server are:
+The minimum things to do to make any .NET class library operate as COM Server are:

 1. Added reference to the following assembly: "System.EnterpriseServices"
 2. Install nuget package: "System.Runtime.InteropServices"